How to Troubleshoot and Repair WordPress Core Files

 - Risk of Further Damage: Making changes without proper knowledge can introduce more problems.

-- Log in to your hosting account's File Manager or access your site via FTP.
+- Navigate to your site's document root via the File Manager or FTP.

-: While not strictly part of the core WordPress files, this directory contains user-generated content such as themes, plugins, and uploaded media.
-It's an essential directory for WordPress functionality but doesn't include core WordPress code.
+wp-config.php: Connects the WordPress installation to the desired databasewp-admin: Contains the files and resources required for the WordPress admin dashboard.wp-includes: Contains core WordPress files such as libraries, functions, and classes.wp-content: While not strictly part of the core WordPress files, this directory contains user-generated content, such as themes, plugins, and uploaded media.
+It's an essential directory for WordPress functionality, but doesn't include the core WordPress code.

 Signs of WordPress Core File Issues

-You might be dealing with corrupted or missing core files if you notice:
+You might be dealing with corrupted or missing core files if you notice the following:

 - White screen of death (blank screen)

-- "There has been a critical error" message
+- "There has been a critical error" page

 - WordPress login issues